cloudfoundry/cc-api-v3-style-guide/README.md

 ### URL structure

-All endpoints shall be prefixed with an api version
+All endpoints shall be prefixed with /v3/.
-Pattern: ` /v:number/...`
-Example: `/v3/...`
+Pattern: `/v3/...`

 Collections of resources are referenced by their resource name (plural)
 Pattern: `/v3/:resource name`